 The Tea Room Tradition at St. Philip’s Church

-For more information, please contact the church office at (843) 722-7734 or email firstname.lastname@example.org.
+For more information or to reserve a spot for a party of six or more (beginning in April 2019), please contact the church office at (843) 722-7734 or email firstname.lastname@example.org.